0xbow-io/asp-spec-v1.0/content/feature_extraction/4_performance_considerations.md

 # 4.4 Performance Considerations

-Feature extraction can be computationally intensive, especially for complex protocols or high-volume chains.
+Feature extraction can be computationally intensive and difficult to scale.

-Consider the following optimizations:
+Optimization strategies have been considered to ensure that feature extraction is efficient and scalable.

-1. **Parallel Processing**: Implement parallel feature extraction for independent features.
+1. **Parallel Processing**: Parallel & distributed feature extraction for independent features.

 ```mermaid